ArielMejiaDev/race-conditions-example/README.md

 💾 ## Set the database

+Take in mind that queue and cache drivers do not work with SQLite

 Race conditions rely on a queue and cache driver that support both a great choice for this example is `database`, so please check both values in the `.env` file and the database name are correct before executing this commands: